kckuei/odin-connect-four/README.md

 * For the diaganols, I identify all the diaganol lines, lines to check, and pass them as an iterable into the same checker for horizontal and vertical
 * I borrowed some code from tic tac toe, but one game mechanics difference is specifying moves by location versus by column for connect4.
 Subsequently, a 1D to 2D mapping for related tiled numbers for displays to coordinates was not necessary.
 * One nice trick for inserting pieces I realized is to insert into the first empty slot using somethign like a reverse_each_with_index.
+* Some alternative ideas for searching for the line from this [leetcode problem](https://leetcode.com/problems/longest-line-of-consecutive-one-in-matrix/solution/)